ionous/tapestry/docs/content/tell-format/tell-format-2.md

 ## Arrays

 Arrays show up only rarely.
-Like lists they are several values specified together, however they only support the so-called "primitive types": inline quoted text, numbers, and boolean values.
+Like lists they are several values specified together, however they only support the so-called "primitive types": quoted text, numbers, and boolean values.
 They must appear all together on the same line, surrounded by square brackets.

 For example, assume there's some command that takes a bunch of numbers.
-You could specify a <em>list</em>em> of those numbers like this:
+You could specify a <em>list</em> of those numbers like this:

 ```yaml
 MarsNeedsNumbers: